 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Provision of design plans Plans received by Council and approved in 1996 Yes 2.
 Construction and maintenance in accordance with documentation N/A 3.
 Passage of fish not to be obstructed Not observed to be obstructing fish during period under review, assessed during surface water sample collection Yes 4.
 Notification prior to and after maintenance Yes 5.
 Timing of works Works undertaken during low flows Yes 6.
 Adopt best practicable option to prevent or minimise adverse effects Liaison with the Company and inspection of diffuser Yes 7.
 Riverbed disturbance and reinstatement N/A 8.
 Removal of structure when no longer required N/A 9.
-Optional review provision re environmental effects Next option for review in June 2022 N/A Ov this erall assessment of consent complia High Ov erall assessment of administrative p erformance in respect of this consent High
+Optional review provision re environmental effects No further review opportunities prior to consent expiry N/A erall assessment of consent complia High - erformance in respect of this consent High

-Table 31 Summary of performance for consent 4459-1.3
+Table 29 Summary of performance for consent 4459-1.3